Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Geological Setting and Sedimentary Basins in Poland

 \subsubsection{Post-Orogenic Subsidence and Glacial Impact}

-Following these tectonic upheavals, Poland experienced extended periods of post-orogenic subsidence, which contributed to the development of extensive sedimentary basins, such as the Polish Basin.
-Moreover, glacial activity during the Quaternary period had a significant impact on erosion patterns and deposition processes, shaping Poland's current subsurface characteristics.
-Glacial deposits and moraines contribute to the modern landscape, influencing porosity and permeability patterns that are critical to evaluating the efficacy of storage sites.
-Understanding these glacial imprints, along with the transgressions and regressions that influence sediment distribution and compaction, is key to optimizing the storage potential \cite{marks2005pleistocene,marks2012timing}.
+Following these tectonic upheavals, periods of post-orogenic subsidence contributed to the development of extensive sedimentary basins, such as the Polish Basin.
+Glacial activity during the Quaternary period had a significant impact on erosion patterns and deposition processes, shaping Poland's current subsurface characteristics.
+Glacial deposits and moraines significantly contribute to the modern landscape, influencing porosity and permeability patterns that are crucial for evaluating the efficacy of storage sites.
+Understanding these glacial imprints, along with the transgressions and regressions that influence sediment distribution and compaction \cite{marks2005pleistocene,marks2012timing}.